Our Services

-Hypnic jerks are harmless muscle twitches that occur as you drift into light sleep, often triggered by stress, caffeine or irregular sleep, while REM sleep disturbances involve vivid dream enactment movements like kicking or shouting during REM phases and may indicate a sleep behavior disorder.
+Hypnic jerks are harmless muscle twitches that happen as you drift into light sleep, often triggered by stress, caffeine, or irregular sleep schedules.
+REM sleep disturbances, in contrast, involve vivid dream-enactment movements—like kicking, punching, or shouting—during REM phases and may signal REM sleep behavior disorder.

 Common features of hypnic jerks: